Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Case Study

-This change aimed to provide high-level insights and a better understanding of RAI practices and the risks associated with each principle.
+\textit{Restructuring the question bank and adding a question for each AI ethics principle:} This change aimed to provide high-level insights and a better understanding of RAI practices and the risks associated with each principle.
 The previous version of the RAI Question Bank did not include principle-specific questions; however, based on this feedback, we modified the structure.
 The current version now includes principle questions and corresponding sub-questions.

-\item Improving the clarity of questions and metrics that might be difficult for general users to understand:

-In response, we identified and revised questions containing technical or specialized terms to enhance their quality and ensure they are more accessible.
+\textit{Improving the clarity of questions and metrics that might be difficult for general users to understand:} In response, we identified and revised questions containing technical or specialized terms to enhance their quality and ensure they are more accessible.
 We also revised the metrics, including their descriptions, to provide clearer guidance and improve the overall assessment process.
 These changes aim to ensure that the questions and metrics are not only comprehensible to a wider audience but also maintain a high standard of quality and relevance.